tremor-rs/tremor-www/static/language/prolog/BitXorExprImut.md

-The `BitXorExprImut` rule supports bitwise exclusive or expressions in tremor.
+The `BitXorExprImut` rule supports bitwise `exclusive OR` expressions in Tremor.

-Binary bitwise exclusive or expressions take precedence over bitwise and expressions.
+Binary bitwise `exclusive OR` expressions take precedence over bitwise `AND` expressions.